StevenShuoFeng/CarND-LaneLines-P1/write.md

         <source src="./test_videos_output/challenge.mp4" type="video/mp4" markdown="1" >
 </video>

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+A) Noise handling.
+The edges within the ROI in vertical direction are propergated and affects the final computed line.

-Another shortcoming could be ...
+B) Lane edges are assumed to be straight lines which does not work well for curve cases.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A)

-Another potential improvement could be to ...
+B) Instead of using averages, use lenght-weighted averages in small region.